yoelmatveyev/nutes/README.md

 # Assember and IO engine

-Tapes may be programmed by a simple interactive assembler indended to be used in REPL and a basic set of composed instructions, such as addition, subtraction, left shift (identical in balanced ternary to multiplication by 3), moving, comparison, swapping etc.
+Tapes may be programmed by a simple interactive assembler intended to be used in REPL, which includes a basic set of composed instructions, such as addition, subtraction, left shift (identical in balanced ternary to multiplication by 3), moving, comparison, swapping etc.

 Three operations are currently defined for the IO engine: